Two main parts

-The first part of Jesus' ministry lasts roughly six months from the fall of 26 A.D. (where this timeline begins) to the spring of 27.
+Jesus' earthly ministry, which encompassed the last 3 1/2 years of his life, can be divided into two main parts.
+The first part lasts roughly six months from the fall of 26 A.D. (where this timeline begins) to the spring of 27.
 Events in this period of include his baptism performed by John the Baptist and forty days of temptation by Satan in the Judean wilderness.

 Fall of 26 A.D.

 On Monday, September 2 in 26 A.D., Jesus turned thirty years old.
 This was the most important birthday in his entire life, as thirty was the Biblical age that needed to be reached before a priest could begin to serve God (see Numbers 4:3, 23, 47).